THE DMD REGISTRY

 Joining the Registry may give you or your child the opportunity to participate in research studies.
 If you are enrolled, you will receive a newsletter at least once a year about Registry activities and research advances in Duchenne Muscular Dystrophy.

-Action Duchenne Ltd will act as Data Controller (under the Data Protection Act 1998).
+Action Duchenne Ltd will act as Data Controller (under the Data Protection Act 1998 and GDPR 2018).
 Action Duchenne Ltd will appoint a Registry Curator who is responsible for collecting, storing, handling and processing your data.
 In order to administer the Registry, to maintain the data and to update the data they will have access to all the data in the Registry.
 They are also responsible for informing the Information Commissioner’s Office of the purposes for which your data is held.
 All employees of Action Duchenne Ltd have signed an express condition of confidentiality to keep your information confidential.
 Action Duchenne Ltd will only access the data for the purposes for which the Registry is kept.